 Introducing a Feeling Thermometer

-Some feelings are big, some are small.
+Some feelings are big, and some are small.
 We may need help to manage big feelings.
-Small feelings can get bigger if we just ignore them.
+Small feelings can get bigger if we ignore them.
 Small feelings are things we can usually handle all on our own.

 Use Relevant, Concrete Themes

 Emotions in different intensities can be an abstract concept for students.
 Try using relevant and concrete scales that let you explore feelings in various sizes.